-The goal becomes shifting the focus from incenting sales alone to rewarding the foundational behaviours that result in more sales.
+The goal becomes shifting the focus from incenting sales alone to rewarding the foundational behaviors that result in more sales.
 It’s the collective impact that drives sales success.
-Behaviours are easier to track individually, making it easier to calculate ROI.
+Behaviors are easier to track individually, making it easier to calculate ROI.

-Which Types of Behaviour Drive Your Business That You Should Further Incent?
+Which Types of Behavior Drive Your Business That You Should Further Incent?

 Imitation is the sincerest form of flattery, and it’s also a good way to build a solid sales culture.

-Start by making a list of the key behaviours practiced by your most successful partners.
-Then add to it a list of other key behaviours they’ll need to achieve your particular go-to-market objectives.
+Start by making a list of the key behaviors practiced by your most successful partners.
+Then add to it a list of other key behaviors they’ll need to achieve your particular go-to-market objectives.

 This gives you the structure for allocating your incentive budget.
 You know exactly what needs to happen, and how often, to achieve long-term goals for sustainable growth.

-Popular pre-sales behaviours to consider for your incentive program:
+Popular pre-sales behaviors to consider for your incentive program: